lf-lang/reactor-c/CONTRIBUTING.md

 #### Short variable names (7.1e)

-We place no restrictions on the length of variable names; however, recommendations against cryptic abbreviations and abbreviations not in a version-controlled table nor in Barr Appendix A still apply.
+We place no restrictions on the length of variable names; however, recommendations against cryptic abbreviations and abbreviations not in a version-controlled table still apply.

+#### Hungarian notation (7.1 j, k, l, m, n, o)

+Both Apps and Systems Hungarian notation are forbidden.

 ### Addenda